Shoilmari River

 Shoilmari River is a small river of Bangladesh located in the south-west of Khulna District.
 The river is 22 km long and its average width is 30 m.
 According to the Bangladesh Water Development Board it is the number 89 river of the south-western region.

 Location

-This river is located in the Batiaghata Upazila of Khulna District.
+This river is located in Dumuria and Batiaghata Upazilas of Khulna District.